enimo/angular-fis-kit/README.md

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the angular-fis-kit repository and install the dependencies:

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the angular-fis-kit repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test angular-fis-kit.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone

-Clone the angular-seed repository using [git][git]:
+Clone the angular-fis-kit repository using [git][git]:

 ```
 git clone https://github.com/enimo/angular-fis-kit.git